kotton21/autopotter/resources/json2video_templates.md

 Use this spec to create robust json2video json configurations.

-Some possible post ideas include:
+Some possible post ideas to get you started include:
-- A single long video with music and voiceover
+- A single long video with music and voiceover.
-- 3-5 short videos within a series with some nice background music
+- 5 short videos within a series with some nice background music and a text overlay caption for each video.
-- a series of at least 10 images with a duration of around .5 seconds each, showing different finished prints within the same series and their ID's as text labels at the bottom of the screen
+- a series of at least 10 images with a duration of around .5 seconds each, showing different finished prints within the same series and their ID's as text labels at the bottom of the screen.
+- A long print video (sv__.mp4 or rv__.mp4 videos), followed by a 3-5 sec duration scene of it's corresponding photo from completed_works (sv__.jpg or rv__.jpg), using no text overlays.
+- A montage of failure videos with a dramatic or goofy, or ironic autopotter quote it.
-- and any other configurations you can think of using the provided tools
+- and any other configurations you can think of using the provided tools.

 ##Basic Movie Template: